-To configure a secondary IP address on an instance
+To configure a secondary IP address for a Windows instance

-- 1. Open the Amazon EC2 console at https://console.aws.amazon.com/ec2/. - 2.
-In the navigation pane, click Instances. - 3.
+- 1. Open the Amazon EC2 console at https://console.aws.amazon.com/ec2/. - In the navigation pane, click Instances. - 3.
 Select your instance. - 4.
 On the Description tab in the lower pane, note the secondary IP address. - 5.
 Connect to your instance. - 6.
 On your Windows instance, click Start, and then click Control Panel. - 7.
 Click Network and Internet, and then click Network and Sharing Center. - 8.
 Click the network interface (Local Area Connection). - 9.
 Click Properties. - In the Local Area Connection Properties page, click Internet Protocol Version 4 (TCP/IPv4), click Properties, and then click Advanced. - 11.
 Click Add. - 12.
-In the IP address box, type the secondary private IP address, and in the Subnet mask box, type the same subnet mask that you entered for the primary private IP address in Step 1: Configure Static IP Addressing on Your Windows Instance (p.
-72).
+In the TCP/IP Address dialog box, type the secondary private IP address in the IP address box.
+In the Subnet mask box, type the same subnet mask that you entered for the primary private IP address in Step 1: Configure Static IP Addressing on Your Windows Instance (p.
+92), and then click Add.